 Arizona is a southwestern state in the United States.
 Among the 50 states in the US, it ranks 5th in terms of size and 14th in terms of population.
 Phoenix is the capital of Arizona and among the Four Corners states (the others are Utah, Colorado and New Mexico).
-Traveling to Arizona consists of visiting popular tourists attractions with the Grand Canyon and Monument Valley topping the list of must-visit tourist destinations.
+Traveling to Arizona consists of visiting popular tourist attractions with the Grand Canyon and Monument Valley topping the list of must-visit tourist destinations.

 The gross state product of Arizona is also larger than most other countries like Ireland, New Zealand and Finland.
-Its economy is also quite diverse but the sectors of transportation, health care and government dominate the economy.
+Its economy is also quite diverse but the sectors of transportation, health care, and government dominate the economy.

 Currency: US Dollar

 Official Language: English is the official language in Arizona.

 Wi-Fi Availability: It is easy to find wireless hotspots when you travel to Arizona.

 Airport/s: The Phonenix Sky Harbor International Airport, Phoenix-Mesa Gateway Airport and Tucson International Airport are the main international airports for travel to Arizona.

 Visa Required: The same visa requirements for the US applies to those who wish to travel to Arizona.

 International Driver’s License Accepted?
 You may use foreign-issued driver’s license to drive in Arizona provided that the license is printed in English.